Cleiton080/bimserver/getstarted.md

 ## Ubuntu

-To install the openBimServer on your ubuntu you need some requisits:
+Requisits that you need to install the OpenBimServer:

 - [JDK](#jdk)
 - [Tomcat](#tomcat)

 ### JDK

-If you want to run the OpenBimServer, you need install the JDK in your machine.
-For that, open your terminal and type:
+To run the OpenBimServer, you'll need install the JDK (Java Development Kit) in your personal computer.
+For install it, enter the command bellow on your terminal:

 ```
 sudo apt install openjdk-8-jdk